Concerto for Orchestra (Bartók)

 The Concerto for Orchestra, Sz.
 116, BB 123, is a five-movement orchestral work composed by Béla Bartók in 1943.
 It is one of his best-known, most popular, and most accessible works.

 The score is inscribed "15 August – 8 October 1943".
 It was premiered on December 1, 1944, at Symphony Hall, Boston, by the Boston Symphony Orchestra conducted by Serge Koussevitzky.
 It was a great success and has been regularly performed since.
 Bartók revised the piece in February 1945.

-It is perhaps the best-known of a number of pieces that have the apparently contradictory title Concerto for Orchestra.
+Bartók's is perhaps the best-known of a number of pieces with the apparently contradictory title "Concerto for Orchestra".
 This is in contrast to the conventional concerto form, which features a solo instrument with orchestral accompaniment.
 Bartók said he called the piece a concerto rather than a symphony because of the way each section of instruments is treated in a soloistic and virtuosic way.

 Composition

-The work was written in response to a commission from the Koussevitzky Foundation (run by the conductor Serge Koussevitzky) after Bartók moved to the United States from his native Hungary, which he had fled because of World War II.
-It has been speculated that Bartók's previous work, the String Quartet No. 6 (1939), could well have been his last were it not for this commission, which also sparked a few other compositions, including his Sonata for Solo Violin and Piano Concerto No. 3.
+The work was written in response to a commission from the Koussevitzky Foundation, run by the conductor Serge Koussevitzky, after Bartók moved to the United States, having fled his native Hungary because of World War II.
+In 1943, while Bartók was in hospital suffering from what would later be discovered to be leukemia, he was visited by Koussevitzky, who informed him of the commission.
+It has been speculated that Bartók's previous work, the String Quartet No. 6 (1939), which was completed just before he left Hungary, could have been his last were it not for this commission.
+Bartók then wrote several other works afterwards, including his Sonata for Solo Violin and Piano Concerto No. 3.

-In 1943, while Bartok was in hospital suffering from what would later be discovered to be leukemia, he was visited by Koussevitzky, who wanted to inform him of the commission for him to write the work that became this concerto.